 In the U.S., Colorado is the best example of marijuana legalization.
 Its state government has seen substantial increases in tax collections due in large part to excise taxes on marijuana.

 With Colorado breaching $100 million in monthly marijuana sales, politicians in state legislatures around the country are licking their chops for more money.
 And many of them will end up going along with legalization just for that.

-In terms of taxation and use of resources, we must also consider how legalization means fewer resources will be required for putting people in front of courts and to holding them in prison.
+In terms of taxation and use of resources, we must also consider how legalization means there will be fewer resources required for putting people in front of courts and for holding them in prison.
 When you don’t arrest sellers and users of marijuana, it means government spending can be reduced or resources can be diverted to something else — hopefully something involving actual criminals.

 Many areas already have severe overcrowding in jails and a backup of cases in court.
 Legalizing marijuana would only help this situation...

 Hemp and Other Uses

 When we talk about the economics of legalization, we really need to focus on everything.
 Marijuana use alone isn't the only result of legalizing cannabis.

 Hemp is a product derived from the same plant species as marijuana.
-In the U.S., hemp production is essentially illegal under federal law — even though hemp contains little THC, which is the chemical in marijuana that gets people high.
+In the U.S., hemp production is essentially illegal under federal law — even though hemp contains very little THC, which is the chemical in marijuana that gets people high.
 This just shows the ridiculousness of the laws.
 This is cronyism and has nothing to do with protecting people.
 It limits our economic freedom.

 When you consider all the products that we're being deprived of, it's easy to understand the economic benefits of legal cannabis, particularly with hemp.
 This is also one of those things where it's very difficult to measure.
 Looking at GDP statistics won't help us.

 Just take smartphones as a simple example.
 When someone buys a smartphone, it will get reflected in GDP statistics.
 But this is mostly meaningless because it isn't telling us how much happiness people are deriving from the product.